CLEAN-EVAL: Clean Evaluation on Contaminated Large Language Models: Abstract

 \section{Abstract}

 We are currently in an era of fierce competition among various large language models (LLMs) continuously pushing the boundaries of benchmark performance.
-However, genuinely assessing the capabilities of these LLMs has become a challenging and critical issue due to potential data contamination, and it wastes dozens of time and effort for researchers and engineers to download and try those contaminated models.
-To save our precious time, we propose a novel and useful method, \textit{Clean-Eval}, which mitigates the issue of data contamination and evaluates the LLMs in a cleaner manner. \textit{Clean-Eval} employs an LLM to paraphrase and back-translate the contaminated data into a candidate set, generating expressions with the same meaning but in different surface forms.
-A semantic detector is then used to filter the generated low-quality samples to narrow down this candidate set.
-The best candidate is finally selected from this set based on the BLEURT score.
-According to human assessment, this best candidate is semantically similar to the original contamination data but expressed differently.
-All candidates can form a new benchmark to evaluate the model.
-Our experiments illustrate that \textit{Clean-Eval} substantially restores the actual evaluation results on contaminated LLMs under both few-shot learning and fine-tuning scenarios.
+However, genuinely assessing the capabilities of these LLMs has become a challenging and critical issue due to potential data contamination.
+In this paper, we propose a novel and valuable method, \textit{Clean-Eval}, which mitigates the issue of data contamination and evaluates the LLMs more cleanly. \textit{Clean-Eval} employs a neural-based model to paraphrase and back-translate the contaminated data into a candidate set, generating expressions with the same meaning but in different surface forms.
+A semantic detector is then used to filter those generated low-quality samples to narrow down this candidate set.
+Candidates with moderate BLEURT scores against the original samples are selected as the final evaluation set.
+According to human assessment, this set is almost semantically equivalent to the original contamination set but expressed differently.
+We conduct experiments on 20 existing benchmarks across diverse tasks, and results demonstrate that \textit{Clean-Eval} substantially restores the actual evaluation results on contaminated LLMs under both few-shot learning and fine-tuning scenarios.